Notes and guidelines for organisers of BCRA Field Meetings

 personal space.

-please bring a small amount of loose change as we have no card facilities.
-You are welcome to
+bring a small amount of loose change as we have no card facilities.
+You are welcome to bring your

-you will be served by a volunteer over a counter.
-The volunteers who are serving refreshments will
+be served by a volunteer over a counter.
+The volunteers who are serving refreshments will wear a

-wear a mask and clean their hands regularly.
-If you would prefer, you are welcome to bring your
+mask and clean their hands regularly.
+If you would prefer, you are welcome to bring your own

-village about 10 minutes walk away from the hall if you would like to purchase lunch there.
-There
+about 10 minutes walk away from the hall if you would like to purchase lunch there.
+There is also

 Downloading for Editing

-give you a plain text file containing a "pseudo-HTML markup", which you should ignore if you are
+will give you a plain text file containing a "pseudo-HTML markup", which you should ignore if you

 ukCaving.com, so those of you who post there should not be completely baffled).
 You can paste the